Balance between tradition and new explorations

 SA: Difficulties or challenges exist in any job or industry, and if we dwell on them, we would never move on to experience other wondrous things.
 So if one were to pursue music performance full time, one just needs to manage expectations.

 Having chosen the path of artists, SA seem more than prepared to conquer whatever difficulties come their way.
 Though the Singapore climate may not be ideal for artists yet, the diversity and melding of culture alongside other challenges make fertile ground for creative possibilities.

 Their goal for the future is to move beyond the perceived image of SA as a band to a collective, moving beyond creating concerts to creating productions.

 Specifically to SA and their brand of music-making, they mostly work within three components:

 Trailer for Anticipation of One

-Most recently, SA is a part of the Singapore International Festival of Arts (SIFA) together with Brandon Tay and NADA called Anticipation of One.
-On other occasions, they have also collaborated with OrkeStar Trio and Nizar Fauzi.
+Most recently, SA is a part of the Singapore International Festival of Arts, alongside Brandon Tay and NADA called Anticipation of One.
+They have also collaborated with OrkeStar Trio and Nizar Fauzi.

 SA: Being really open-hearted.
 We jam and improvise during the process.